Knowing what SEO acronym stands for and understanding how SEO works are two very different things.

 SEO acronym stands for Search Engine Optimization.
 SEO represents a combination of on-page and off-page SEO practices (the difference explained later in the article) you can use to improve website rankings in search results.

-In essence, SEO helps you optimize your website in such a way that when someone googles something related to your core services, your web pages are the ones that show near the top of search results because that increases your chances of selling your product or service.
+In essence, SEO helps you optimize your website in such a way that when someone googles something related to your core services, your web pages are the ones that show near the top of search results.

 Now, even though you might only use Google, there are other search engines out there like Bing, Yahoo, DuckDuckGo, Baidu, etc.

 Every search engine has its own algorithm to decide what shows up after you type in certain words in their search bar.
-While all of their algorithms put a lot of value into high-quality backlinks, they do have some specific differences you need to have in mind if you want to optimize your website to rank better for a specific search engine.
+While they all put a lot of value into high-quality backlinks, they do have some specific differences.
+Keep those in mind if you want to optimize your website to rank better for a specific search engine.

 Why does Search Engine Optimization matter for your business?